 2. Establish The Style’s Mood With Keywords

 Take a leaf out of the advertising industry’s book and associate the style you want with keywords that denote mood.
-Think of it like a Google search or setting a film scene to paint a picture for your barber.
-Either use the CARVE categories above or other buzz words such as: romantic, hipster, retro, fashionable, conservative.
+Think of it as a Google search or setting a film scene to paint a picture for your barber.
+Either use the CARVE categories above or other buzz words such as romantic, hipster, retro, fashionable, conservative.
 Don’t hesitate to use films or actors as examples.
 As you read on, you’ll notice that we do that a lot ourselves!

 3. Indicate The Length